MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/rightindent-element-for-frame-for-groupby-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/24/2021
 ms.topic: reference
-title: RightIndent Element for Frame for GroupBy (Format)
+title: RightIndent Element for Frame for GroupBy
-description: RightIndent Element for Frame for GroupBy (Format)
+description: RightIndent Element for Frame for GroupBy
 ---
-# RightIndent Element for Frame for GroupBy (Format)
+# RightIndent Element for Frame for GroupBy

 Specifies how many characters the data is shifted away from the right margin.
 This element is used when defining how a new group of objects is displayed.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-GroupBy Element for View (Format)
+- GroupBy Element
-CustomControl Element for GroupBy (Format) CustomEntries Element for CustomControl for GroupBy (Format) CustomEntry Element for CustomControl for GroupBy (Format) CustomItem Element for CustomEntry for GroupBy (Format) Frame Element for CustomItem for GroupBy (Format) RightIndent Element for Frame for GroupBy (Format)
+- CustomControl Element
+- CustomEntries Element
+- CustomEntry Element
+- CustomItem Element
+- Frame Element
+- RightIndent Element

 ## Syntax